-MENU Auto Power Off
+MINU Auto Power Off

 - To save battery power, the camera turns off automatically after approx. 30 seconds of non-operation.
-To turn on the camera again. just press the shutter button halfway (p.47). - You can change the auto power off time with [¥1: Auto power off] (p.185).
+To turn on the camera again, just press the shutter button halfway (p.47). - You can change the auto power off time with [\(\formall 1: \) Auto power off] (p.183).

-If you set the power switch to <OFF> while an image is being recorded to the card, [Recording...] will be displayed and the power will turn off after the recording finishes.
+If you turn off the power while an image is being recorded to the card, [Recording...] will be displayed and the power will turn off after the recording finishes.